If You Have a Desert Dog, Valley Fever Should Be on Your Mind

 Your pet wants you to read our newsletter.
 (Then give them a treat.)

-As if pet parents didn’t have enough to worry about: dogs living in the southwest are prone to a unique disease called Valley Fever.
-According to Veterinary Information Network, it’s estimated that 60% of those infected with Valley Fever don’t show any symptoms.
-But for that other 40%, it’s another story.
+Unfortunately, here is one more: Dogs living in the Southwest are prone to a unique disease called Valley Fever.
+According to Veterinary Information Network, it’s estimated that 60 percent of those infected with Valley Fever don’t show any symptoms.
+But for that other 40 percent, it’s another story.

 Symptoms of Valley Fever in Dogs